Oboe

 Artists

-Julie Gramolini Williams joined the Minnesota Orchestra in September 2007 after two seasons as a member of the Omaha Symphony.
-She previously held the principal oboe post with the United States Air Force Band of the West, stationed in San Antonio, Texas.
-During her enlistment, she was a soloist with the concert band, and she performed and toured with the Southwest Winds Woodwind Quintet.
+Gramolini Williams was previously a member of the Omaha Symphony, and held the principal oboe post with the United States Air Force Band of the West, stationed in San Antonio, Texas.
+During her enlistment, she was a soloist with the concert band and toured with the Southwest Winds Woodwind Quintet.